MohamedHamisa/MAS/README.md

     "cat__InternetService_Fiber": 1
 }
 Mobile Accessibility
-The API is compatible with mobile devices, enabling easy integration for real-time access to churn insights on the go.
+The API is compatible with mobile devices, allowing real-time access to churn insights on the go.

 Model Training
-The model was trained on a subset of customer features with a focus on accuracy and interpretability.
-We evaluated different models, choosing the one with the best balance of performance and precision.
+The model was trained on a subset of customer features, focusing on accuracy and interpretability.
+Various models were tested, and the final model was selected based on optimal performance across multiple metrics.

-Model Details:
+Model Details
 Preprocessing: Categorical variables were encoded, and numerical features were scaled.
-Algorithm: The final model was chosen based on a range of metrics, including precision, recall, and F1-score.
+Algorithm: The model was chosen based on its precision, recall, and F1-score.
 Dashboard and API
 Our solution includes:

-Power BI Dashboard: Easily interpretable visuals of key churn factors.
+Power BI Dashboard: Visualizes key churn factors in an intuitive way.
-Flask API: Real-time predictions via a RESTful API that’s accessible on web and mobile.
+Flask API: Provides real-time predictions via a RESTful API, accessible on web and mobile.
 Contributors
 Mohamed Hamisa - Machine Learning Engineer
 Ahmed Khalid - Data Engineer